Register to vote

 You will need to provide your name, address, date of birth and national insurance number.

 Your application will be checked by the Government Digital Service and sent to us electronically.
-If your details match to the government records, we will send you a confirmation letter about a week after you submit your application.
+If your details match the government records, we will send you a confirmation letter about a week after you submit your application.

 If your details don't match, we will ask you for further evidence of your identity.
 This could be your passport or driving licence or other documents.